tonyvugithub/GoURLsCheckerCLI/README.md

     ./linkDetector check -d -r [directory-path]
    ```

-**Note: the order of flags does not matter but all flag need to follow main command and before file path / directory path arguments**
+**Note: the order of flags does not matter but all flags need to follow main command and before any file path / directory path arguments**